psychemedia/storytelling-notes/godmother-death.md

 ## Machine Translated Versions

-Many variants of the tale exist in langiages other than English that have not, at least insofar as I have been able to locate, translated into English.
+Many variants of the tale exist in languages other than English that have not, at least insofar as I have been able to locate, translated into English.
 In this section, machine translation has been used to translate the tales from the original language. *As machine translation improves, I may update these translations.*

 I will also include the original language text from which each translation was obtained.